UPPMAX/NAISS_Slurm/docs/slurm.md

     echo $HOSTNAME
     ```

+!!! note

+    A job submission file can either be very simple, with most of the job attributes specified on the command line, or it may consist of several Slurm directives, comments and executable statements.

+    A Slurm directive provides a way of specifying job attributes in addition to the command line options.
+All Slurm directives are prefaced with `#SBATCH` which *must* be written with capital letters.

+    Comments are added with a `#` in front - an extra `#` in front of the Slurm directive comment that out.

+    Some of the most commonly used arguments are:

+    - **-A PROJ-ID**: The project that should be accounted.
+It is a simple conversion from the SUPR project id.
+You can also find your project account with the command projinfo.
+The PROJ-ID argument is of the form **naissXXXX-YY-ZZZ**
+    - *-N**: number of nodes
+    - **-n**, **--ntasks**: number of tasks.
+Since cores-per-task is 1 as default, this then translates to number of cores.
+    - **-t**, **--time=**: walltime.
+How long your job is allowed to run.
+Given as HHH:MM:SS (example: 4 hours and 20 min is given as 4:20:00).
+Different centres have different maximum walltime, but it is usually at least a week.
+    - **-p**: partition.
+Only used at some centres.
+Dardel is one of them.
+    - **-c**, **--cores-per-task**: This changes the number of cores each task may use.
+Can also be used for getting more memory, with some cores only providing memory. (example: **-c 2 -n 4** allocates 4 tasks and 2 cores per task, totally 8 cores).
+More about this argument later.

+Now for the example script above:

 The first line is called the “shebang” and it indicates that the script is written in the bash shell language.

 The second, third, and fourth lines are resource statements to the Slurm batch scheduler.
+Also called Slurm directives.

-The second line above is where you put your project ID.
+The second line above is where you put your **project ID**.
 Depending on centre, this is either always required or not technically required if you only have one project to your name.
 Regardless, we recommend that you make a habit of including it.

-The third line in the example above provides the walltime, the maximum amount of time that the program would be allowed to run (5 minutes in this example).
+The third line in the example above provides the **walltime**, the maximum amount of time that the program would be allowed to run (5 minutes in this example).
 If a job does not finish within the specified walltime, the resource management system terminates it and any data that were not already written to a file before time ran out are lost.

 The fourth line asks for compute resources, here one core (or rather one task, but cores-per-task is one as default).
 You could ask for more cores if it was a parallel job, or for GPUs and so on.
 More about that later.